ABOUT THE PROGRAM

 The Pharmaceutical Fraud Initiative (PFI) provides law enforcement and private industry with accurate and reliable intelligence reports on individuals and organizations that financially profit from illicit pharmaceutical-related activity.
 NCFTA’s partnership across industries enhances analysts’ ability to identify overlapping data and provide partners with information leading to attribution, which has resulted in active law enforcement investigations, product seizures, and the disruption of networks involved in illegal activity.

-The Tobacco initiative is a dedicated effort for PMI that identifies and investigates global counterfeiters of PMI branded cigarette products.
+The Tobacco initiative is a dedicated effort that identifies and investigates global counterfeiters of branded cigarette products.
 NCFTA develops actionable intelligence that identifies suspect companies and individuals, organized criminal networks, tracking and tracing techniques, and exploitation of loopholes in trade regulations.